top of page

 Maddie Riley MS, RD

 Maddie completed her Bachelor of Science in Exercise Science at Creighton University in Omaha while competing as a Division I cross country and track athlete.
 Her pursuit of athletics continued as she worked on her Masters in Human Nutrition and Dietetics and ran for Elevated Performance, a semi-professional team in Boulder, Colorado.
-Following her education, Maddie has been a speaker for numerous high school cross country teams both virtually and in-person.
-She is a proud coach of the Yokota Middle and High school cross country and track teams, an experience that has helped her to learn the difficulties coaches and parents face when trying to teach their teams about nutrition.
+Following her education, Maddie has been a speaker for numerous high school and collegiate teams both virtually and in-person.
+She has worked with athletes from many different sports including cross country, track, marathon running, ultra-running, triathlon, jiu jitsu, nordic skiing, lacrosse, swimming, hockey, baseball, and golf.

 As a Registered Dietitian, Maddie is board certified and maintains credibility through the Academy of Nutrition and Dietetics.
-She is a member of the American Sports and Performance Dietitians Association and is currently on track to receive her International Olympic Committee Diploma in Sports Nutrition.
+She is a member of the American Sports and Performance Dietitians Association and has completed her International Olympic Committee Diploma in Sports Nutrition.